 One spot I definitely want you to adjust on the “Privacy” page.

-LinkedIn changes these things frequently, so get in the habit of revisiting these pages often.
+LinkedIn frequently changes things in Settings & Privacy, so get in the habit of revisiting these pages often.

 5. Build up your connections to at least 500.